Computable randomness and betting for computable probability spaces: Abstract

 \section{Abstract}

 Unlike Martin-Löf randomness and Schnorr randomness, computable randomness has not been defined, except for a few ad hoc cases, outside of Cantor space.
-This paper offers such a definition (actually, many equivalent definitions), and further, provides a general method for abstracting ``bit-wise'' definitions of randomness from Cantor space to arbitrary computable probability spaces.
-This same method is also applied to give machine characterizations of computable and Schnorr randomness for computable probability spaces, extending the previous known results.
-This paper also addresses ``Schnorr's Critique'' that gambling characterizations of Martin-Löf randomness are not computable enough.
-The paper contains a new type of randomness---endomorphism randomness---which the author hopes will shed light on the open question of whether Kolmogorov-Loveland randomness is equivalent to Martin-Löf randomness.
-It ends with ideas on how to extend this work to layerwise-computable structures, non-computable probability spaces, computable topological spaces, and measures defined by $\pi$-systems.
-It also ends with a possible definition of K-triviality for computable probability spaces.
+This paper offers such a definition (actually, several equivalent definitions), and further, provides a general method for abstracting ``bit-wise'' definitions of randomness from Cantor space to arbitrary computable probability spaces.
+This same method is also applied to give machine characterizations of computable and Schnorr randomness for computable probability spaces, extending the previously known results.
+The paper contains a new type of randomness---endomorphism randomness---which the author hopes will shed light on the open question of whether Kol\-mo\-go\-rov-Love\-land randomness is equivalent to Martin-Löf randomness.
+The last section contains ideas for future research.